Full Conference Agenda

 Peer-to-Peer Roundtable, Staffing, Leadership

-Dolores Reisert, MS, RN, CNOR, NE-BC, Senior Director Patient Care; Perioperative Services, Long Island Jewish Valley Stream
+Dolores Reisert, MS, RN, CNOR, NE-BC, Senior Director Patient Care; Perioperative Services, Long Island Jewish Medical Center, Northwell Health

-Denise Waslo, MSN, RN, CNOR, CSSM, NE-BC, Associate Executive Director, Perioperative Services, Long Island Jewish Valley Stream
+Denise Waslo, MSN, RN, CNOR, CSSM, NE-BC, Associate Executive Director, Perioperative Services, Long Island Jewish Valley Stream, Northwell Health

 The OR Business Management Program Committee will facilitate Peer Roundtables throughout the conference to discuss hot topics impacting OR business managers.
 This is your opportunity to share ideas and learn from like-minded individuals who are dealing with the same issues.
 Learn from your peers on best practices and how to improve your day-to-day business operations.